hyperledger/fabric/docs/source/private_data_tutorial.rst

 Query the private data as an authorized peer
 --------------------------------------------

-Our collection definition allows all members of Org1 and Org2 to have the ``assetID, color, size, and owner`` private data in their side database, but only peers in Org1 can have Org1's opinion of their ``appraisedValue`` private data in their side database.
+Our collection definition allows all peers of Org1 and Org2 to have the ``assetID, color, size, and owner`` private data in their side database, but only peers in Org1 can have Org1's opinion of their ``appraisedValue`` private data in their side database.
 As an authorized peer in Org1, we will query both sets of private data.